 When you deploy to a combat zone (as defined above) then the IRS lets you use the annual additions limit for the entire calendar year– even for the days of the year when you weren’t in the combat zone.
 Your pay is only tax-free when you’re in the combat zone, but you still have the Internal Revenue Code’s annual additions limit all year long to continue contributing (taxable) pay.

-If your deployment stretches from October 2018 to March 2019 (ouch, holiday seasons) then you’re eligible for the annual addition limit of $55,000/year in 2018 and again in 2019.
+If your deployment stretches from October 2018 to March 2019 (ouch, over the holidays) then you’re eligible for the annual addition limit of $55,000/year in 2018 and again for $56,000/year in 2019.
 Your pay was only untaxed while you were in the combat zone, but you get to use the annual additions limit twice in two calendar years.